cs107e/cs107e.github.io/README.md

-## Computer Systems from the Ground Upµ
+## Computer Systems from the Ground Up

 ### Announcements